Speed limits in the Philippines: Enforcement

 Enforcement of speed limits are low in the Philippines due to lack of awareness of the mandate set by RA 4136.
-To address this concern, DOTr, DPWH and DILG issued a joint memorandum in 2018 addressed to Local Government Units regarding the implementation of RA 4136.
-The LGUs are enjoined to adopt guidelines on road classification, speed limit setting and enforcement and collection and analysis of road crash data.
+To address this concern, DOTr, DPWH and DILG issued a joint memorandum on January 17, 2018 addressed to LGUs regarding the implementation of RA 4136 and encouraging LGUs to adopt lower speed limits in a bid to reduce road crash fatalities and injuries nationwide.
+LGUs are enjoined to adopt guidelines on road classification, setting and enforcement of speed limits according to local settings, and the collection and analysis of road crash data.
 The United Nations Road Safety Fund has conducted training-of-trainers for law enforcement personnel who can then in turn train others in practical speed enforcement training.